Team-Kujira/pond-ui/README.md

 - Click on the bottom left and choose to Reopen in Container
 - Execute `npm run dev` and you are ready to build

-[!WARNING]
-Do not use it in Github Codespaces as the Kujira apps will not see it at the required IP Addresses

 This will install:
 1. Pond
 2. Typescript